 Paying discount points is a way to lower your interest rate (and subsequently your monthly mortgage payments).
 It's essentially a way of pre-paying your loan's interest up front.
 The cost of points varies by loan amount, with one point equaling 1 percent of the loan's initial balance.

 Paying points can save buyers significantly on their interest, but only if they stay in the home long enough.
 Short-term buyers generally do not save — or may even lose money — by paying points up front.
 To determine if paying points is smart in your case, try calculating the break-even point: [Points Cost] / [Monthly Payment Savings] = [Months Until Break-even].
 If you plan to stay in the home at least that long, then paying points up front can be a money-saving move.

-Since mortgage rates fluctuate often, it’s not uncommon for the rate you’re quoted to change by the time you close on the home.
-A rate lock offers a way to prevent this.
-Rate locks essentially freeze the interest rate you’ve been offered for a set period of time, giving you X amount of time in order find a home and close on the property.
+Since FHA mortgage rates fluctuate often, it's not uncommon for the rate you're quoted to change by the time you close on the home.
+A rate lock prevents this by freezing the interest rate you've been offered for a set period of time, so you can find a home and close on the property.